 Do your research into the deceased’s estate and pay off debts, fees, and taxes before distributing the remainder to the beneficiaries.
 This is a time when emotions can run high, and people in the deceased’s family may pressure you to pay them first.
 Distributing the money first is a huge mistake.
 If you pay off the beneficiaries first, then any holders of the deceased’s liabilities may come after you to cover the debts or taxes.

-Storage Unit benefits for executors and estate planning responsibilities - Executors Winnipeg - Executor Duties and Grant of Probate - Winnipeg Storage Units - StorageVilleMake sure you get a clearance certificate from the CRA that officially states that all taxes, interest, and penalties were paid out of the estate.
+Make sure you get a clearance certificate from the CRA that officially states that all taxes, interest, and penalties were paid out of the estate.
 Enlist the help of an accountant to handle this part of the executorship for you.
 If you don’t have official proof that the estate paid all taxes owed, you could be held responsible for them in the future.
 So, no matter how much the beneficiaries are pressuring you for money, hold off on paying them until you clear all liabilities first.

 Tips for executors: don’t change the will

-To protect yourself, it’s critical that you carry out the will exactly how it was written.
+To protect yourself, it’s critical that you carry out the will exactly as it was written.
 However, be aware some of the beneficiaries may not feel that the will as stated is fair.
 This will heighten the pressure of the situation.
 It can be difficult for an executor to keep an objective view of things and not give into a beneficiary’s demands and change things.
-Sometimes, as an executor may feel the will is unfair or inconvenient as written.
+Sometimes, as an executor, you may feel the will is unfair or inconvenient as written.
 However, you will only complicate and prolong the process if you don’t carry out the will’s demands.

 Tips for executors: work from certified true copies of the will

 First, make sure you know the whereabouts of the original will.
-If our executor duties come into question, you’ll need to be able to produce the original document for officials and legal purposes.
+If our executor duties come into question, you’ll need to be able to produce the original document for official and legal purposes.
 Secondly, to protect the original will, work from certified true copies of the will.
-While there will be an expense to having certified copies created, as a legal official will need to notarize the documents, keeping the original will document in safe-keeping as you work through the various task of executing an estate, reduces the wear and tear on the document.
+While there will be an expense to having certified copies created, as a legal official will need to notarize the documents, keeping the original will document in safe-keeping as you work through the various tasks of executing an estate reduces the wear and tear on the document.
 It may be needed should things become disagreeable among the beneficiaries.

-Tips for executors: Grant of Probate is worth it – the time and money
+Tips for executors: Grant of Probate is worth it—the time and money

 When you become the executor of a will, you will get bombarded with paperwork and other items related to the deceased’s estate.
-Not only is it critical that you keep accurate records, but it’s also vitally important that you keep items and papers related to the deceased’s estate and will separate from your own or those of your family members.
+Not only is it critical that you keep accurate records, but it’s also vitally important that you keep items and papers related to the deceased’s estate that will be separate from your own or those of your family members.
 Your decisions or actions regarding the execution of the will may be called into question in the future.
 You’ll need quick access to the proper documentation to sort things out and protect your interests.

 Tips for executors: liability falls on responsibility of the executor